 - Don’t hang your bag from your seat in a restaurant

-- Don’t forget any belongings in a bus or taxi
+- Don’t forget any belongings on a bus or in a taxi

 - Don’t use an enormous wallet full of cards and cash

 - Have a bit of money ready in case you get robbed